Is Glycolic Acid Safe?

 Bear in mind that anytime you exposing fresh new skin, you’re also creating some vulnerabilities, and it doesn’t really matter how gentle your exfoliant is.
 This means when you use glycolic acid, whether occasionally or on a regular basis, there are some notable precautions you should take.

-The first one being to take extra steps to protect your skin from the sun.
+The first one is to take extra steps to protect your skin from the sun.
 Like all members of the alpha-hydroxy family, glycolic acid can cause your skin to be more sensitive to the sun.
 Make sure you apply sunscreen, even if it’s a cloudy day and you’re just going for a walk around the block.
 If you don’t remember to do this, you risk losing all the benefits that glycolic acid provides by damaging your skin further.

 If you work in an environment with lots of natural light exposure or spend any significant amount of time near a large window, make sure you’re applying sunscreen as well.
 UV rays easily penetrate windows, including car windows for those of you who spend a lot of time on the road.